dpatil787/linux-server-configurations/Jenkins/README.md

 This setup can be extended further to create pipelines and automate deployments.

-*Document prepared as part of DevOps Home Lab — Linux Server Configuration Series*
+*Document prepared as part of DevOps Home Lab — Linux Server Configuration*